spencej4/squixel_3.0/README.md

 Squixel is your new portal to professional grade, Instagram-worthy photographs.
 Search within all of your favorite photography genres, and when you're ready to start collecting, register and save your most liked photos to your account.
-Once you're logged in, you can view and interact with our collections.
+Once you're logged in, you can view and interact with your collections.

 ## Deployment
 * This App is deployed to Heroku.